 Mufti N. Ahmad, M.D.

-Dr. Ahmad joins us from the Levine Cancer Institute in Charlotte, NC, where he completed his fellowship and was awarded the Certificate of Excellence/Outstanding Fellow from the North Carolina Oncology Association.
+Dr. Ahmad joined us from the Levine Cancer Institute in Charlotte, NC, where he completed his fellowship and was awarded the Certificate of Excellence/Outstanding Fellow from the North Carolina Oncology Association.
 In addition, Dr. Ahmad was awarded grant funding from the North Carolina Lung Cancer Initiative to study the blood and tumor-based immunokinetic tools designed to probe the evolution of lung cancer/immune system interactions during therapy with the goal to identify biomarkers of response in different chemo-immunotherapy regimens.

 Prior to his fellowship, Dr. Ahmad practiced as a hospitalist at Kettering Health Network in Dayton, OH, while serving as a clinical assistant professor at Wright State University.
 Following that, he served as a hospitalist at the Community Health Network in Indianapolis while continuing his research in breast cancer genomics as a research scholar and clinical assistant professor at the Indiana University Simon Cancer Center.